textbrowser/skein/README.md

-C/C++ implementation of https://en.wikipedia.org/wiki/Threefish in a single include file.
+C/C++ implementation of https://en.wikipedia.org/wiki/Threefish in a single file.